-Promote best corporate governance practices, business ethics and fiscal responsibility. sustainable management of Resources
+Promote best corporate governance practices, business ethics and fiscal responsibility.

 Manage natural and human capital resources in an efficient manner.
 Respect for, and promotion of, the rights of all stakeholders.
-Energy transition

 Finance business models oriented towards the economy of the future and a lowcarbon economy.
 Anticipate and promote solutions addressing climate change challenges.